-Kelly Gibson is a professional support lawyer in the Firm's Banking Group in London.
+Kelly Gibson is a professional support counsel in the Firm's Banking Group in London.

 Kelly's experience includes advising banks in relation to European leveraged finance transactions and general bank lending and was recently named as a "Rising Star" in Thomson Reuters Super Lawyers, London 2013 directory.
 Kelly has spent time on secondment at both J.P.
 Morgan and in the Firm's New York office.

 Represented ABN AMRO, BNP Paribas, CIBC World Markets PLC, ING Bank N.V. and Lehman Brothers International (Europe) as mandated lead arrangers in connection with the €1 billion acquisition of the Van Gansewinkel Group.
 The acquisition was a bolt-on to the existing AVR facility and it involved a debt element of €845 million.

 Represented Leaf Italia S.r.l in relation to a facility with Svenska Handelsbanken AB for the acquisition of Cadbury Italia SpA (renamed Saila SpA).

 Represented BNP Paribas and Royal Bank of Scotland Group PLC, as lead arrangers, for the US$2.9 billion international fleet bridge loan facilities backing the sponsor group's acquisition comprising Clayton, Dubilier & Rice, Inc., The Carlyle Group and Merrill Lynch Global Private Equity to help finance their US$15 billion acquisition of The Hertz Corporation.
 The international fleet bridge loan facilities provide financing in 12 countries.